iBlacksus/ScrollableSegmentedControl/README.md

 ## License

-BetterSegmentedControl is available under the MIT license.
+ScrollableSegmentedControl is available under the MIT license.
 See the LICENSE file for more info.